rsnakeactual/rsnake.com/presos/seoktoberfest2025.md

 ---

-# Then there is calling out the LLM usage when you see it
+# Then there is calling out the LLM usage

 There's a tool for that